 A playful incident turns deadly

-The family was then told they could spend time in ICU with Ryan while waiting for his heart to stop for the last time.
+At the hospital, the family was told they could spend time with Ryan in intensive care while waiting for his heart to stop for the last time.
 After about an hour, Ryan’s pulse started to rise.
-“I leaned over, kissed him and said, go with God Ryan, I love you,’” says Phil.
+“I leaned over, kissed him and said, ‘Go with God.
+Ryan, I love you,’” says Phil.

-“If we all signed up, there might be no waiting list at all and there would certainly be no waste.
-What a positive thing, in death to be able to help someone else.
-Think about it.”
+Phil also wants to spread the word about organ donation.
+“If we all signed up, there might be no waiting list at all, and there certainly wouldn’t be any waste.
+What a positive thing, in death, to be able to help someone else.”

 Lastly, Phil encourages people to say ‘I love you’ to those around you “… as often as you can,” adding, “You never know when things might change.”